R4mBLeR/SuicidePluginMinecraft/README.md

-git# SuicidePluginMinecraft
+- SuicidePluginMinecraft
-Plugin for Spigot/Paper
+- Plugin for Spigot/Paper
-Plugin for Minecraft 1.12-18.2
+- Plugin for Minecraft 1.12-18.2

 **RELEASES NOTES**